 - 1/2 tsp cinnamon

-- In a medium sized bowl mix together your flour, baking powder, salt, cinnamon and sugar.
+- In a medium sized bowl mix together theflour, baking powder, salt, cinnamon and sugar.

-- In a small bowl combine your buttermilk and egg.
+- In a small bowl stir together the buttermilk and egg.

 - Dump your buttermilk and egg into the flour mixture and stir together.

-- In a third bowl combine your cinnamon and sugar for the topping then dump onto a plate.
+- In a small bowl, combine the cinnamon and sugar for the topping then dump onto a plate.
+Set it aside.

 - Slice your apples into thin round slices, about 1/4 inch thick.